yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ### CDC / 2DC
 Today, CDC and 2DC create change capture streams per table.
 Each stream will cause CDC producers and CDC consumers to start up for each tablet of the stream.
-With colocated tables, we need to provide an ability to create CDC stream per database.
+With colocated tables, we need to provide an ability to create a CDC stream per database.
 We'll also need an ability to filter out rows for tables that the user is not interested in consuming.
 Similarly, generating producer-consumer maps is done per table today.
 That will need to change to account for colocated tables.

 ### Yugax Platform
-Today, YW provides ability to backup tables.
+Today, YW provides the ability to backup tables.
 This will need to change since we cannot backup individual tables anymore.
-We need to provide back up option for a DB.
+We need to provide a back up option for a DB.
 However, this also depends on supporting backups for YSQL tables.

 ### Dynamic tablet splitting
 Current design for tablet splitting won't work as is for colocated tablets.